 Better memory and increased cognitive functioning

 Many board games deal with cognitive functions such as memory, information retention, problem-solving, and complex situations.
-These aspects of board games help develop the mind and sharpen memory.
+These aspects of board games help to develop the mind and sharpen memory.
 Improvement in cognitive functions increases IQ and enhances learning capacity and ability.
-Board games help build the hippo campus and the prefrontal cortex, which are responsible for complex functions.
+Board games help build the hippocampus and the prefrontal cortex, which are responsible for complex functions.
 It is proven that any activity that helps the brain acquire new skills and exercise the muscles of the mind helps the brain become healthier.

 Lower risk of mental diseases

 Did you know?
 Playing board games reduce the risk of mental diseases to a great extent.
 One of the greatest benefits of board games is reducing the risk of cognitive dissonance, which implies a decline in cognitive ability.
 A decline in cognitive ability is associated with mental health problems like Dementia and Alzheimer’s.
 Regularly playing board games keeps the mind active and cognitive functions lubricated facilitating declined risk of mental diseases in older ages.

 Lowers blood pressure

 Along with laughing and positive social behaviors, board games help build a positive attitude due to the release of endorphins.
 Endorphins have a unique capacity to relax muscles and enhance blood circulation in the body.
 A healthy dose of board games can help lower and maintain blood pressure.
 High blood pressure is associated with heart risks, artery damage, and stroke.
 Playing board games increase endorphins in the body and thus makes people more positive, relaxed, and calm.

 Almost 53% of people said they play games for relaxing and stress relief purposes.
 Board games are healthy distractions to unwind and help your mind muscle work at the same time.
 It is a great social activity that encourages learning and development as well, which in turn boost confidence and motivation.